djbusstop/samknows-coding-challenge/README.md

 ### Nice to Haves

 - I would use a locale based formatter for displaying the value properly, for example for currencies that don't use cents such as Yen.
 I would use a library for this.
+- I was lazy with how I passed the values from my getRates hook in to the components, normally I would use a context if I was sharing data like this, because eventually the component tree would get grow and I would benefit from sharing that state in a better way.
+- I would handle the non-number input validation and error's that could arise from that better.

 ## Flatten